 Why this works:

-How you can use this framework: Tell your audience about the only way to do something.
+How you can use this framework: Do something your audience would like to do, but explain why you regret it.

 Examples of this framework in action: